stevencurtis/SwiftCoding/LeetCode/Contests/194/README.md

 # LeetCode Weekly Contest 194 Swift solutions
 ## Serial

 ![Photo by Abigail Miller on Unsplash](Images/photo-1532636653654-e243fbe850b1.jpeg)<br/>
 <sub>Photo by Abigail Miller on Unsplash<sub>

-This article is about the 4 challenes in the LeetCode Weekly Contest 194.
+This article is about the 4 challenges in the LeetCode Weekly Contest 194.
 That is
 * 1486 XOR Operation in an Array
 * 1487 Making File Names Unique
 * 1488 Avoid Flood in The City